 Donations are given to community organizations.
 Priority is given to local organizations and events involved in promoting holistic health, improving the environment, focusing on food and nutrition issues.
-We do not donate to fundraisers for individuals or families, but we are happy to post information about these on our bulletin board.
+We do not donate to fundraisers for individuals or families, but we are happy to post information about these on our community bulletin board near the restrooms.

 We offer gift cards in the range of $10-$25 for use at fundraisers, meetings or other one-time events.
 We do not provide food or deli trays.

 Our donation program does not subsidize partisan or religious organizations.
 Recipient organizations are eligible a maximum of twice per year (including "Give Where You Live/Round Up" donations).